(LATIN AMERICA in the 17th CENTURY – continued)

 In Nuevo Mexico, meanwhile, the Pueblos had been suffering from abnormally low summer rains.
 Corn crops failed.
 Apache Indians were raiding the Pueblos.
 In 1692, Spanish troops led by General Don Diego de Vargas, with some Pueblo allies, cautiously moved back into Nuevo Mexico.
 There he acquired Pueblo allies against hostile Pueblos.
 News of a reconquest of Nuevo Mexico reached Mexico City and was greeted there with joy and the ringing of bells.
-The following year Vargas returned to Nuevo Mexico with 100 soldiers, around 800 others and the wooden statue of the Virgin Mary, and some Pueblos that had sworn allegiance to him went over to the side of resistance.
+The following year Vargas returned to Nuevo Mexico with 100 soldiers, around 800 others and the wooden statue of the Virgin Mary.
+Some Pueblos who had sworn allegiance to him went over to the side of resistance.
 Vargas defeated Pueblos holding Santa Fe, and he executed 70 of those who refused to surrender.
 In 1694 Vargas pursued a determined military campaign and was able to defeat remaining resistance.
 Then, in 1696, another rebellion erupted.
 Five Franciscans were killed.
 Churches were burned, and again the rebellion was defeated by Spanish arms, while those who refused to submit to Spanish rule fled.

 In 1700, some Hopi Indians (a branch of Pueblo Indians) rose against Christianity.
 This came when Hopi leaders heard of the conversion of 73 Hopi at the village of Awatovi where the Spaniards had established a mission, Hopi leaders ordered the missionaries to leave, but the Spanish refused.
 The Hopi attacked Awatovi, burned what they could, leaving in the smoldering ruins the bodies of around 700 men, women and children – Hopi, Spaniards, Christians and non-Christians.